FilipeCapela98/fabric-x-ansible-collection/README.md

 The first step consists in generating the artifacts needed by the nodes to run, which means:

 - generate the crypto material through the `cryptogen` CLI;
+- fetch certificates generated on remote hosts when the component workflow includes a fetch phase (for example, Fabric-CA in `generate_crypto`);
 - generate the genesis block through `armageddon` and `configtxgen` CLIs;
 - build/install the Fabric-X component binaries on the control node or directly on remote nodes, depending on the `bin_build_on_control_node` variable (see more the [Roles](./roles/README.md) documentation);
 - distribute the above-mentioned artifacts on the remote nodes.